AckerlyXu/heima/articles/iot-suite/iot-suite-security-deployment.md

-<properties
+---
- pageTitle="Secure your Internet of Things deployment | Azure" description="This article details how to secure your IoT deployment" services="" suite="iot-suite" documentationCenter="" author="YuriDio" manager="timlt" editor=""/>
+title: Secure your Internet of Things deployment | Azure
+description: This article details how to secure your IoT deployment

-<tags
- ms.service="iot-suite"
- ms.devlang="na"
- ms.topic="article"
- ms.tgt_pltfrm="na"
- ms.workload="na"
- ms.date="01/04/2017"
- ms.author="yurid"
- wacn.date=""/>
+services: ''
+suite: iot-suite
+documentationCenter: ''
+author: YuriDio
+manager: timlt
+editor: ''

+ms.service: iot-suite
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 01/04/2017
+ms.author: yurid
+wacn.date: ''
+---

 # Secure your IoT deployment
 This article provides the next level of detail for securing the Azure IoT-based Internet of Things (IoT) infrastructure.
 It links to implementation level details for configuring and deploying each component.
 It also provides comparisons and choices between various competing methods.